NeoDev99/AI-SaaS-File-Manager/README.md

 ### Usage

-- Open your browser and visit http://localhost:3000/
+- Open your browser and visit http://localhost:5173/
 - Drag and drop files onto the screen to organize them using the AI-based File Manager.

 ### Contributing

 - Fork the repository.
-- Create a new branch: git checkout -b feature/new-feature.
+- Create a new branch: `git checkout -b feature/new-feature`.
-- Commit your changes: git commit -m 'Add new feature'.
+- Commit your changes: `git commit -m 'Add new feature'`.
-- Push to the branch: git push origin feature/new-feature.
+- Push to the branch: `git push origin feature/new-feature`.
 - Submit a pull request.